 Remedy: Your Physician may advise you rest till the pain disappears.
 This could be followed by a lifelong regimen of neck or back strengthening.
 Proper posture will become mandatory and he may advise you to wear the lumbo sacral belt while sitting at your work station to prevent you from slipping into that improper posture.
 In advanced cases, traction becomes necessary and a cervical collar or a lumbo sacral belt (as the case maybe) has to be worn at all times.
 In severe cases, surgical intervention becomes necessary.
 See how to sit in front of computer.

 Prevention: Keep monitor at eye level, Maintain a proper posture of the neck and the back, exercise daily, specially to keep the back and neck muscles strong.
 Yoga exercises will be very helpful.

 3) Carpal Tunnel Syndrome:

 Cause: Due to constant handling of the mouse and due to the constant hammering on the keyboard, the carpal ligament of the wrist gets inflamed and edematous.
 As a result, it presses on the median nerve passing below it through the carpal tunnel, which is formed by carpal bones on three sides and the carpal ligament on one side.

 Symptoms: Pain, stiffness, soreness and a burning sensation in the forearm, palm and the finger, tingling, numbness and loss of strength in the affected hand.
 Pain may be referred to the shoulder.

 Remedy: Best to leave it to your physician as there may be other underlying causes, (such as rheumatoid arthritis, obesity, pregnancy, menopause, and endocrinal disorders like Acromegaly and hypothyroidism ), which may require treatment.

 Prevention: The posture should be such that the forearms and wrists should be parallel to the thighs.
 Hold the mouse lightly and learn to operate it with both hands to prevent pressure on one hand. make a habit of using the other hand too for handling the mouse, take frequent breaks – even if they are for 2 minutes only!
 Workrave may definitely help you!
-For images & some more details on Carpal Tunnel Syndrome go here !
+Go here for images & some more details on Carpal Tunnel Syndrome !

 4) Mental stress: